bachya/Sifttter-Redux/README.md

 $ bundle install --global
 ```

-# Known Issues

-* Sifttter Redux makes no effort to see if entries already exist in Day One for a particular date.
-This means that if you're not careful, you might end up with duplicate entries.
-A future version will address this.
-* Multiline updates aren't caught by Sifttter Redux; it counts on content being on single lines.
-* If the contents of `~/.dropbox_uploader` should ever be incorrect, Sifttter Redux fails without warning.
-Working on a fix, but it's slow-going.

-# Future Releases
+# Known Issues & Future Releases

-Enhancement requests (my own or those submitted by others) can be found on the [Issues Page](https://github.com/bachya/Sifttter-Redux/issues?labels=enhancement&state=open "Open Enhancements").
+Bugs, issues, and enhancement requests (my own or those submitted by others) can be found on the [Issues Page](https://github.com/bachya/Sifttter-Redux/issues "Open Items").

 # Bugs and Feature Requests